Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: Related Work

 \subsection{Leveraging LLMs for Graph Mining}

-Motivated by the impressive strides in Large Language Models (LLMs), combining Graph Neural Networks (GNNs) and LLMs is creating substantial progress in handling complex text-attributed graphs~\cite{li2024survey,chen2023label,chen2023exploring}.
-Existing methods leveraging this combination mainly fall into two broad categories (shown in Table~\ref{tab:comparison}).
+Inspired by the remarkable advancements in Large Language Models (LLMs), integrating Graph Neural Networks (GNNs) with LLMs is creating substantial progress in handling complex text-attributed graphs~\cite{li2024survey,chen2023label}.
+Existing approaches that leverage this integration can be broadly divided into the following two categories (shown in Table~\ref{tab:comparison}).

-The first category is training GNNs with LLM-enhanced features, labeled GNN* in Table~\ref{tab:comparison}).
-For example, ExpAsFeat~\cite{sun2023all} and PRODIGY~\cite{huang2023prodigy} utilized LLMs to encode the textual information associated with nodes on the graph.
-LLMForGraph~\cite{chen2023exploring} enabled LLMs to improve text-attributed graph processing by deepening semantic understanding and leveraging extensive knowledge bases.
-All-in-One~\cite{sun2023all} combined NLP prompting concepts into graph downstream tasks.
-OFA~\cite{liu2023one} prompted LLMs to translate diverse textual attributes into uniform feature vectors across domains.

-These models primarily utilized LLMs to process textual content within graphs and tend to be tailored to specific domains, while they often failed to be applied for cross-task and cross-dataset applications and lost the generation capability from LLMs.
-Although these models effectively focus on leveraging LLMs' textual prowess, most of them are domain-specific graph models, which fail to perform cross-task and cross-dataset.

-The second category denoted as LLM* in Table~\ref{tab:comparison}, mainly focuses on tuning LLMs for graph-related tasks.
-For example, InstructGLM~\cite{ye2023natural}, NLGraph~\cite{wang2024language}, and GPT4GRAPH~\cite{guo2023gpt4graph} leveraged LLMs to understand and analyze graph data through textual descriptions.
-GraphGPT~\cite{tang2023graphgpt} with one checkmark on GNN* and a partial checkmark on LLM* jointly trained task-specific GNN and one projector on the top of LLMs, which performed well across different datasets.
-Note that, the partial checkmark \checkmark \raisebox{0.5ex}{$\sim$} for some methods means that they can be extended to cross-dataset targets, but this is not their main research focus and they have no design mechanism to achieve it.
-Compared with GNN*-based methods, LLM*-based methods have the potential to perform generic graph mining with powerful cross-task and cross-dataset.
-However, such power remains largely under-explored.
-Table~\ref{tab:comparison} summarizes the characteristics of different models.
-We can see that our \method is the most generic model among existing works.
+\lh{The first category is training GNNs as predictors, augmented with LLM-enhanced features, labeled ``GNN'' in Table~\ref{tab:comparison}.} For example, the model LLM-GNN~\cite{chen2023label} used LLMs as annotators to generate the pseudo labels of nodes used to train GNNs.
+TAPE~\cite{he2023harnessing} prompted LLMs to obtain the explanations of predictions to enhance node initial features.
+PRODIGY~\cite{huang2024prodigy} utilized LLMs to encode the textual information associated with nodes on the graph.
+OFA~\cite{liu2023one} described all nodes and edges using human-understandable prompt texts and converted them into embedded features by LLMs.
+All-in-One~\cite{sun2023all} reformulated different graph tasks with the unified graph prompts and language prompts. \lh{GHGRL~\cite{gao2025bootstrapping} employed LLMs to automatically summarize and classify various data formats and types, aligning node features.} These approaches primarily leveraged LLMs to process textual content within graphs and are often optimized for specific domains.
+However, they generally struggle with cross-task or cross-dataset applications, limiting the generation capabilities of LLMs across various graph tasks and datasets.